openbsd/xenocara/lib/mesa/docs/gallium/debugging.rst

 .. envvar:: LP_DEBUG <flags> (0x0)

-Debug :ref:`flags` for the llvmpipe driver.
+Debug :ref:`flags` for the LLVMpipe driver.

 .. envvar:: LP_NUM_THREADS <int> (number of CPUs)

-Number of threads that the llvmpipe driver should use.
+Number of threads that the LLVMpipe driver should use.

 .. envvar:: FD_MESA_DEBUG <flags> (0x0)

-Debug :ref:`flags` for the freedreno driver.
+Debug :ref:`flags` for the Freedreno driver.

 .. _flags: